CURRITUCK BEACH LIGHTHOUSE

 The tower, which contains approximately one million bricks, is unique in that it is the only major tower in the mid-Atlantic region which has never been painted.
-In addition, the cast and wrought iron detailing throughout, including the brackets supporting the gallery, the railings, rosettes, and spiral stairs, are among the finest examples of Victorian design anywhere.
+In addition, just like the Bodie Island Lighthouse, the cast and wrought iron details, including the brackets supporting the gallery, the railings, rosettes, and spiral stairs, are excellent examples of Victorian-era design.

 In 1876 the double keepers' quarters was completed.
 However, once the light was automated in 1939, the keepers' residence was vacated and left for ruin.
 In January 1952, the thirty-one acres of land and the dwellings on the original light station were transferred to the state of North Carolina for “muskrat research.”
 Corolla did not have a paved road until the 1980s; thus, its geographic isolation encouraged vandalism on the property and structures.
 The buildings, including the tower itself whose upkeep was in the hands of the U.S. Coast Guard, fell into disrepair.